 Lying in the southern direction of Pangong Tso, Tso Moriri lies in the South-Western region of the Ladakh.
 It is the second-largest lake in Ladakh.
 It lies on the Changthang Plateau.
 It is 26 Km long and about 4 km wide.
 Because of high alkaline content in the water, it has very low levels of algae in it, which makes the lake transparent and very beautiful to watch.
 It is also an endorheic lake that initially had outflows but got blocked out completely in the southern region.
 It is a wetland sanctuary.
 Many unique flora and fauna species exist in the area.
 Tso Moriri is very much worth visiting because of the transparent waters and beautiful surrounding area of Changthang Plateau.

 Lying about three hours from Leh, it lies in the Rupshu Plateau.
 It lies in the Southern region of Ladakh.
 It is a small lake that has about 8 sqkm areas.
 It is a salt lake that is known for its fluctuating size.
 Because of the high salinity of the lake, it was until recent times, remain a main source of salt for the Nomad tribes that lived near the lake.
 They exported the salt to Tibet and other regions.

 Lying south to Tso Kar, it is an Inland lake.
 Tso Kar along with Startspauk lake has an area of 9 sqkm.
 It is like a basin to Tso Kar.
-The banks of this lake are rich in flora and fauna as the non-saline water entering in the Tso Kar lake passes through this lake.
-It is fed by spring and snow water of Himalayas.
+The banks of this lake are rich in flora and fauna as the non-saline water entering the Tso Kar lake passes through this lake.
+It is fed by spring and snow water in the Himalayas.

 5) Chandra Tal